-Faith Wallace-Gadsden, Ph.D. founded the Archimedes Project in 2013 and serves as its full-time managing director.
+Faith Wallace-Gadsden, Ph.D. founded the Archimedes Project in 2013 and serves as its managing director.
 As part of her doctoral studies in molecular microbiology, Faith traveled to Haiti at the start of the cholera outbreak and saw first hand the failure of the international community to distribute simple and low cost technology to stop the spread of disease.
 She committed herself to stopping the spread of diarrheal disease by finding and implementing scalable business models that meet the desires for low-income families to protect themselves and their children.

 The board of directors help guide the development and expansion of the Archimedes Project.
 These directors represent the diverse needs of the organization and are committed to the Archimedes Project’s vision.

 Holger a professor at Harvard Law School, where I teach corporate law, corporate finance, and a class on hedge funds.
 His research focuses on the law and economics of corporate governance and financial markets, judicial behavior, and comparative law.
 Before he became an academic, he practiced with Debevoise & Plimpton in New York and clerked for two years in Europe.
 He has too many degrees, among them a Ph.D. in economics from Harvard University.
 He is a member of the bar of New York and qualified for the German bar.